Codecademy/docs/content/cpp/concepts/bitwise-operators/bitwise-operators.md

 ### 1. `&` Bitwise AND

-The Bitwise AND operator returns 1 if both the bits are 1 else, it returns 0.
+The bitwise AND operator, `&`, returns 1 if both the bits are 1.
+Else, it returns 0.

 For example: